 And whenever you see a study published about weight loss, they talk about one group of patients being on a diet.
 But most studies never provide specifics about what exactly that person is eating, mostly because it’s really hard to track exactly what someone is eating all the time.

 Many presume that a diet is cutting calories, but caloric restriction by itself does not result in sustained weight loss because what you’re eating has a lot to do with it.
-More so or much more so compared to how much you’re eating because, for example, 2000 calories of Oreos and Doritos exerts different metabolic and hormonal effects compared to 2000 calories of broccoli, avocado and salmon.
+More so or much more so compared to how much you’re eating because, for example, 2000 calories of Oreos and Doritos exerts different metabolic and hormonal effects compared to 2000 calories of broccoli, avocado, and salmon.

 One in four American adults go on a diet to lose weight every year.
-The ads you see everywhere new Year, new you beach season coming soon.
+The ads you see everywhere New Year, new you beach season coming soon.
 Are you ready?
 Most are not successful regardless.
 Everybody touts their own diet.
 Everyone touts that their diet’s the best, right?

-So you have keto, Veganornish Paleo, Mediterranean, Japanese.
+So you have keto, Veganornish Paleo, Mediterranean, and Japanese.
 There are plenty of studies to document that each and every one of these diets fare better than the standard American diet or the Western diet.
 However, with the exception of the Mediterranean diet, there’s very little evidence to document that one does better than another.

 In an attempt to determine which diet was best, there was a 2007 study.
-It’s called the A to Z study or the A to Z weight loss study that looked at four separate diets.
+It’s called the A to Z study or the A to Z weight loss study looked at four separate diets.
 It looked at the At kins diet, which is a high fat, low carb, the Learn Diet, which is low calorie, the Ornish, which is very low fat, high fiber, and then the Zone, which is low processed carbs, and there’s also lean protein.

 So those are the four different diets that they’re looking at.
 This study demonstrated a very important point in that all the diets worked, but only for two months.
 At that point, they stopped working because most people weren’t vigilant enough to actually stay on it, and they slowly slipped back into their original eating habits.

-Now, in the group who was on the low carb diet, they were eating 30% carbs and 45% fat, even though a true low carb diet should be less than 25% carbs.
+Now, in the group who was on the low-carb diet, they were eating 30% carbs and 45% fat, even though a true low-carb diet should be less than 25% carbs.
 Regardless, the study showed that it didn’t matter which diet you were on low fat or low carb, as long as you ate real, meaning whole foods, meaning unprocessed foods, and you didn’t revert back to eating processed food.